seqan/seqan3/doc/tutorial/argument_parser/index.md

 ## Special Requests (std::exit)

-We denote "special requests" to command line input that does not aim to execute your program but rather display information about your program.
-Because on those request we never expect that the program is intended to run, we exit the program at the end of the seqan3::argument_parser::parse call via std::exit.
+We define "special requests" as command line inputs that do not aim to execute your program but rather display information about your program.
+Because we do not expect the program to be executed in the case of a special request, we exit the program at the end of the seqan3::argument_parser::parse call via std::exit.

 Currently we support the following *special requests*: